Molidae: Behavior

 Molids have been filmed interacting with other species.
-Since molids are susceptible to skin parasites, they make use of cleaner fish.
+Since molids are susceptible to several kinds of skin parasites, they make use of cleaner fish.
 A molid in need of cleaning will locate a patch of floating algae or flotsam that is home to halfmoons.
 The molid signals a readiness for cleaning by swimming almost vertically with its head near the surface of the water, and waits for the smaller cleaner fish to feed on the parasite worms.
 Similarly, the molid may break the surface of the water with its dorsal fin and beak to attract the attention of a gull or similar seabird.
 The seabird will then dig worms and other stubborn parasites out of the molid's skin.